bluebird75/winpdb/README.rst

 - debug PyPy scripts

 **Note:** The original Winpdb was no longer maintained since the v1.4.8 release in 2010.
-I (Philippe Fremy) am providing a maintained version with new functionality under the *Winpdb Reborn* name.
+With the agreement of the author (Nir Aides), I (Philippe Fremy) am providing a maintained version with new functionality under the *Winpdb Reborn* name.

 Requirements